Author: Craig Neil

 Overview

-Elsewhere, you’ll see Roman-style archways and Gothic buttresses that make the building look far older than one that was constructed as recently as the late 1800s.
+Elsewhere, you’ll see Roman-style archways and Gothic buttresses that make the building look far older than it is, considering it was ‘only’ built in the late 1800s.

-The windows are the first thing that captures your attention when you enter and on a sunny day the light bathes the interior in a golden glow that makes for a fantastic photo opportunity.
+There are several points of interest inside St. Conan’s Kirk, but perhaps the most interesting is the concave chapel surrounded by stone pillars and huge stained glass windows at the northern end.
+The windows are the first thing that capture your attention when you enter, and on a sunny day the light bathes the interior in a multitude of colours that offer an amazing photo opportunity.

-Nearby at a slightly lower level is the vault which contains the remains of both Walter and Helen Campbell, and there are lots of skilfully carved engravings to view if you look closely at the stonework.
+Nearby is the vault which contains the remains of Walter and Helen Campbell (the founders of the kirk), and there are lots of engravings to view if you look closely at the stonework.
+The quality of these carvings is reminiscent of Rosslyn Chapel in Midlothian, but this attraction is more enjoyable (in my opinion) as it sees far fewer tourists.

 History